-The showcase homestead of Jacksonville’s extensive Underground Railroad network.
-Former slaves were ushered through this home on their way to freedom.
+Woodlawn Farms showcases the homestead of Jacksonville’s extensive Underground Railroad network.
+Former enslaved people were ushered through this home on their way to freedom.
 This Farm, five miles east of Jacksonville, was established in 1824 by Michael Huffaker.
-Michael and his wife, Jane, rode by horseback from Kentucky, bought land east of Jacksonville, and built a cabin for their growing family and four cabins for free black families who helped Michael raise cattle, horses and crops.
-In 1840 he built the two story brick home which stands to this day on the property.
+Michael and his wife, Jane, rode by horseback from Kentucky, bought land east of Jacksonville, and built a cabin for their growing family as well as four cabins for free Black families who helped Michael raise cattle, horses and crops.
+In 1840, he built the two-story brick home which stands on this property to this day.
 Michael and his family were members of the Antioch Christian Church founded by Barton Stone.

 Suggested Donation: $5 Adults & $3 Children